 Outdoor adventure therapy is an experiential therapy often used as a complementary treatment in addiction rehab programs.
 When it’s used alongside traditional “talk” therapies, outdoor adventure therapy has numerous benefits for people in recovery.

-Outdoor adventure therapy is just as it sounds: It’s therapy that takes place in nature and involves a wide range of activities and experiences, such as climbing, hiking and playing outdoor games.
-Here, we take a closer look at adventure therapy, including the concepts behind it, how it works, and why it’s so beneficial to many as part of a comprehensive treatment plan.
+Outdoor adventure therapy is just as it sounds: It’s therapy that takes place in nature and involves a wide range of activities and experiences, such as climbing, hiking, and playing outdoor games.
+Here, we take a closer look at adventure therapy, including the concepts behind it, how it works, and why it is so beneficial to many as part of a comprehensive treatment plan.

 The Goals of Outdoor Adventure Therapy